Where Community Grows

 Now, we have the opportunity to add something essential to that legacy: a permanent home for local food, local farmers, and the community that depends on both.

-To lead this effort, we launched the Upper Valley Agriculture Association, a community-driven nonprofit with a bold mission: to create a campus that connects people through food, education, sustainability, and access.
+To lead this effort, we launched the Upper Valley Agricultural Association, a community-driven nonprofit with a bold mission: to create a campus that connects people through food, education, sustainability, and access.

 This will be more than a market—it creates essential infrastructure for our farms, our families, and our future.
 It ensures that healthy, locally grown food remains central to our economy and daily lives for generations to come.